 Nicola Moss is a visual artist making fine art with paper.
 Driven by a burning question – What is sustainability?
 Moss engages people in considering the value of healthy environment, exploring possible futures where conservation and development find balance.
 Residencies in 2017 at Youkobo Art Space, Tokyo and ARNA, Sweden, initiated cross-cultural exchange and international engagement with communities in the discussion of local/global green space issues.
-Embodied experience and optimism are evident in her world view; reflecting on a sense of well-being, contact with green space, can provide in our everyday lives.
+Framing nature as a source rather than a resource the artist highlights how intrinsic sustainable green spaces are to our well-being, both physical and mental.

 "For Nicola Moss environmental awareness and sustainability are not new concerns, or a superficial response to the 'green' trend, but part of an ongoing artistic idiom, informed by her political, spiritual and philosophical beliefs, as well as volunteering activities over the years.
 Her work aligns with sustainism - a new cultural movement or era linked to the concerns and values of sustainability, locality, interconnectedness, fairness, and a long-term view of human endeavour.
 Her practice stems from a collective world view that stresses the interdependence between cultural and natural environments, where nature is a source rather than a resource."
 Stephanie Lindquist, 2013.